h2oai/h2o-3/h2o-docs/src/product/flow.rst

 -  **col_sample_rate_per_tree**: (XGBoost) Specify the column subsampling rate per tree.

+-  **monotone_constraints**: (XGBoost) A mapping representing monotonic constraints.
+Use +1 to enforce an increasing constraint and -1 to specify a decreasing constraint.
+Note that constraints can only be defined for numerical columns.

 -  **score_tree_interval**: (XGBoost) Score the model after every so many trees.

 -  **min_split_improvement**: (XGBoost) Specify the minimum relative improvement in squared error reduction in order for a split to happen.